RP355 #3.1 THE RAPTURE OCCURS AT THE SAME TIME AS THE FIRST RESURRECTION

 (1 Corinthians 15:51-52) "Behold, I show you a mystery; We shall not all sleep, but we shall all be changed,

-In a moment, in the twinkling of an eye, at the last trump: for the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed."
+In a moment, in the twinkling of an eye, at the last trumpet: for the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed."

 #3.12 The first resurrection of the dead occurs after the tribulation